 Where the Bucks Are: Private Scholarships for College

 Your college or university is not the only source for scholarship money.
-There are thousands of private scholarships for students — and endless ways to qualify.
+There are thousands of private scholarships for students — and numerous ways to qualify.
 Here's what you need to know about private scholarships.

-Many individuals, organizations, and companies offer private scholarships that high school and colleges students can use to pay for college.
+Many individuals, organizations, and companies offer scholarships that high school and colleges students can use to pay for college.
 So how do these awards work, and how do you know if applying for them is worth your time?
 This post will attempt to answer these questions and more.

 Why are Private Scholarships for College Offered?